- What's New

 Copied.

-Obtaining Details About a File System Asynchronous Task
+Obtaining Details About an Asynchronous Task of a File System

 Function

-This API is used to obtain details about a file system asynchronous task.
-Only tasks for querying directory usage can be obtained.
+This API is used to obtain details about an asynchronous task of a file system.
+Only tasks for querying the directory usage can be queried.
 Such tasks are also referred to as DU tasks.
 The value of feature in the API request path is dir-usage.

 Constraints